Facts About The Hotel Barge Athos

 Maximum of 10 guests in 5 staterooms.
 12 passengers permitted if a charter group with 4 children.

-All cabins can be configured with 2 twin beds or a double bed.
-Narcissou Fontfroide is a little larger and it is possible to replace the bed with 2 sets of twin bunk beds accommodating 4 children.
+All cabins can be configured with twin beds or a double bed.
+Narcissou-Fontfroide is slightly larger and it is possible to replace the beds with 2 x bunk beds accommodating up to 4 children.

-All cabins have ensuite, private bathrooms with shower, sink and WC.
-Each cabin has 2 portholes and 1 porthold in the bathroom.
+Each cabin has 2 portholes and 1 porthole in the bathroom.
 All portholes can be opened.

 Staterooms are all approximately the same size but the bow stateroom is a little larger.